The

 boat outing costing only €100 or €200 euros.
 Peer-to-peer rental makes

-and allows the industry to reach a much larger
+boating more accessible and allows the industry to reach a much larger

 market of pleasure seekers who may in turn become the boat owners of the